 Before that, Jenks managed the Boeing Helicopters Division Developmental Center in Philadelphia.
 There, he was responsible for all developmental operations at the site, including the manufacture, assembly and test of Boeing’s portion of the

 RAH-66 Comanche helicopter and structural testing of the V-22 Osprey static test article.

 Before taking responsibility for developmental operations, Jenks held positions in manufacturing technology, tool engineering, internal audit, project engineering and aerodynamics research.
 He joined Boeing in 1983.

-Jenks earned master’s degrees in management and materials engineering through the Massachusetts Institute of Technology Leaders for Manufacturing Program and bachelor and master’s degrees in aeronautical engineering from Rensselaer Polytechnic Institute.
+Jenks earned master’s degrees in management and materials engineering through the Massachusetts Institute of Technology Leaders for Global Operations Program and bachelor and master’s degrees in aeronautical engineering from Rensselaer Polytechnic Institute.